 On January 7, 2022, we entered into a credit agreement (the "2022 Credit Agreement") with a group of lenders for a senior unsecured credit facility, comprised of a \$4.0 billion senior unsecured multicurrency revolving credit facility (the "2022 Revolving Facility") and a £ 500.0 million senior unsecured term loan facility (the "2022 Term Loan Facility" and, together with the 2022 Revolving Facility, collectively, the "2022 Credit Facilities").
 The total debt issuance costs for the 2022 Revolving Facility and 2022 Term Loan Facility are \$6.5 million and \$0.8 million, respectively.
 We borrowed the full £ 500.0 million available under the 2022 Term Loan Facility, or approximately \$676.9 million at the exchange rates in effect on that date.
-On that same day, using a portion of the proceeds from the 2022 Term Loan Facility, we prepaid in full all of the \$549.6 million of indebtedness outstanding under the 2017 Term Loan Facility, at the exchange rates in effect on January 7, 2022 and terminated the 2017 Credit Agreement.
+On that same day, using a portion of the proceeds from the 2022 Term Loan Facility, we prepaid in full all of the indebtedness outstanding of \$549.6 million, at the exchange rates in effect on January 7, 2022, related to an approximately \$1.0 billion senior unsecured multicurrency term loan facility entered in 2017 and terminated the related credit agreement.
 In connection with the repayment and termination, we incurred an insignificant amount of loss on debt extinguishment.
-The remaining unamortized debt issuance costs of the 2022 Credit Facilities will continue to be amortized over the contract terms of the 2022 Credit Facilities.
+The remaining unamortized debt issuance costs of the repaid facility will continue to be amortized over the contract terms of the 2022 Credit Facilities.